TungstenTransformation/KTScripts/PDFtoTiff.md

 # Convert PDF to TIFF in KTM, KTA, RPA, KTT or RTTI
+PDF documents have the following disadvantages when building a project in Project Builder
+* PDF documents cannot be merged, split, or pages deleted.
+* The make many locators VERY SLOW.
-Kofax Transformation needs to "render" a PDF page to pixels for pixel-based locators (barcode, zone, automatic table locator [it is looking for horizontal and vertical lines]) and classification to see the non-text parts of the document.
-This rendering can take about 1 second/page.
+*Kofax Transformation needs to "render" a PDF page to pixels for pixel-based locators (barcode locators, zone locators, automatic table locator which is looking for horizontal and vertical lines) and layout classification to see the non-text parts of the document.
+This rendering can take about 1 second/page.*
-Inside Project Builder this can be very slow.

 Here is how to make working with PDFs in KT Project Builder 10x or more faster.
 Your locators, benchmarks and classification will all run much faster.
+This script converts the PDFs into TIFF images and gives these benefits
+* The PDF text layer is preserved
+* documents can be split, merged, pages deleted.
+* locators, classification and benchmark now run at full speed.

-*This script makes Project Builder run faster, but it does **not** make your project run faster at production time.*
+*This script makes Project Builder run faster, but it does **not** make your project run faster at production time.
+It provides no value for production systems.*

 1. Add the script below to the project level script, by right-clicking on **Project Class** in the Project Tree and selecting **Show Script**
 1. Open your Document Set with PDF Documents.